-At Airconchoices.com, air conditioning is all we do.
-We live and breath it every day and have hundreds of delighted customers.
+At Airandwaterchoices we live and breath Air Conditioning every day and have hundreds of delighted customers up and down the Costa Del Sol.
 So whether you just want to cool down or heat up a couple of rooms, or want the ultimate in climate control over your entire home, we make finding the perfect air-conditioner system a breeze.
 If you are new to Air Conditioning our handy guide to selecting what type of system is right for you should help.

 What are the types of Air Conditioning systems to choose from?